Pat Burns: Legacy

 Burns has been frequently mentioned as one of the best coaches in the history of the National Hockey League, often appearing in lists and discussions between fans and sports websites.

 Burns is the only coach in history to win the Jack Adams Award three separate times, with all three of his wins came in his introductory season with that respective NHL team.
 He led two teams to the Stanley Cup Finals in inaugural seasons with two teams, losing in 1989 and winning in 2003.
 He coached four total teams and led each to the playoffs at least twice.

-In 2011, an arena bearing Burns' name was built at Stanstead College, a private boarding school in the Eastern Townships.
+In 2011, an arena bearing Burns's name was built at Stanstead College, a private boarding school in the Eastern Townships.

 On March 26, 2010, a Facebook group was launched by three Canadian hockey fans calling for Burns to be inducted into the Hockey Hall of Fame before he succumbed to cancer.
 The "Let's Get Pat Burns into the Hockey Hall of Fame – NOW!" group attracted over 39,000 members in its first week.
 In its second week the group's membership had grown to over 54,000, and surpassed 80,000 at its conclusion.
 Burns was not selected for the 2010 class of inductees, and was posthumously announced as an inductee on June 23, 2014.